recent tmf commissions • "a radical answer to the silence"

 TMF COMMISSIONS & PREMIERES • THE COMPLETE LIST

-Bosba Panh: Her TMF commission will premiere in 2020.
+Bosba Panh: Her TMF commission, "Clouds," will premiere in 2023.
 Ms. Panh is an acclaimed Cambodian composer studying at New England Conservatory of Music with Michael Gandolfi and Ken Schaphorst.

-Milad Yousufi: His second TMF commission will premiere in 2020.
-He first was "Refuge."
+Milad Yousufi: His second TMF commission, "In Search of Home," premiered at our 2020 Virtual Gala (watch/listen here).
+His first was "Refuge."
 The world premiere was performed by the Hawthorne String Quartet October 8, 2018 at Boston's Symphony Hall.

 Ellis Ludwig-Leone: "Sanctuary."
 World premiere performed by Simone Dinnerstein October 8, 2018 at Boston's Symphony Hall.